Human rights in North Korea: Persecution of Christians and Buddhists

-According to the Christian Open Doors organization, North Korea is the leader among countries who persecute Christians.
-Christian Solidarity Worldwide say there are numerous reports of people being sent to prison camps and subjected to torture and inhuman treatment because of their faith.
+According to the Christian organization Open Doors, North Korea is the leader of countries which are ruled by governments which persecute Christians.
+Christian Solidarity Worldwide has documented numerous reports of people being sent to prison camps and subjected to torture and inhuman treatment because of their faith.
 It is estimated that 50,000–70,000 Christians are held in North Korean prison camps.
 There are reports of public executions of Christians.
 For example, Ri Hyon-ok was allegedly publicly executed in Ryongchon on June 16, 2009 for giving out Bibles, while her husband and children were deported to the Hoeryong political prison camp.
-If authorities discover that North Korean refugees deported from China have converted to Christianity, they suffer harsher ill-treatment, torture, and prolonged imprisonment.
+If the authorities discover that North Korean refugees who have been deported from China have converted to Christianity, they subject them to harsher ill-treatment, torture, and prolonged imprisonment.
 The government considers religious activities political crimes, because they could challenge the personality cult and semi-deification of Kim Il Sung and his family.

 From 1949 to the mid-1950s, under the rule of Kim Il Sung, all churches were closed.
 According to AsiaNews, all non-foreign Catholic priests were executed, and Protestant leaders who did not renounce their faith were purged as "American spies".
 The martyrdom of the Benedictine monks of Tokwon Abbey was documented as the process of beatification was initiated for them.
 Only 60 out of 400 Buddhist temples have survived the religious persecution in the 1950s.
 The 1,600 monks were killed, disappeared in prison camps or were forced to recant their faith.
 The remaining temples are now preserved as national cultural heritage.
 North Korean defectors reported that government-employed "monks" are serving as caretakers and tourist guides, but they did not see genuine worship.
-As reported, most Buddhists are afraid to openly practice their religion in the temple areas and practice their religion only in secret.
+As reported, most Buddhists are afraid to openly practice their religion in the temple areas and as a result, they only practice their religion in secret.
 However, on special occasions, ceremonies were permitted by the authorities.

-The North Korean government estimated the number of religious believers in 2002 to be 12,000 Protestants, 10,000 Buddhists and 800 Catholics, while estimates by South Korean and international church-related groups were considerably higher.
+In 2002, the North Korean government estimated that the number of religious believers was 12,000 Protestants, 10,000 Buddhists and 800 Catholics, while estimates by South Korean and international church-related groups were considerably higher.
 In addition, the Chondoist Chongu Party, a government-approved traditional religious movement, had approximately 15,000 practitioners.

 Since 1988, four church buildings have been erected in Pyongyang with foreign donations: one Catholic, two Protestant and one Russian Orthodox.
 However, they are only open to foreigners, and North Korean citizens cannot attend the services.
 The services are used to bring in foreign currency from foreign visitors, including South Koreans.